aittalam/moviESC/README.md

 A simple, personal movie search engine, purposely built for the Powerbrowsing talk at ESC2K14 (http://www.endsummercamp.org/).

-Check out the talk slides at https://www.dropbox.com/s/w4f24yrq13n15im/pb_ESC.pdf and the video at https://www.youtube.com/watch?v=j0JdX8BiuvM (unfortunately, both are encrypted in Italian).
+Check out the video at
+https://www.youtube.com/watch?v=j0JdX8BiuvM (unfortunately encrypted in Italian).

 moviESC is a set of tools allowing you to build your own movie search engine.
 This includes a crawler for movie opendirs, a movie identifier, an indexer, and few creative tools to make use of